waydabber/BetterDisplay/README.md

 ## Compatibility

 The app should be compatible with all M1 class machines (MacBook Air, Mini, 2020 and 2021 MacBook Pros) running Monterey.

+_Note about Intel: I did not check on x64 but the app is compiled universal and probably works (happy to update this section based on feedbacks)._

 ## How can I help?